Skip to the main content.

 Even their attempts to think up different slogans fall flat, with Amy unsuccessfully trying out, “It’s not a cookie, it’s a… straw…newton?”
 In the context of Superstore, this is pretty funny, but it also raises a good point about marketing.

-As Superstore’s Fig Newton debate shows, product names matter.
-If a name is too weird, people may be less likely to buy it.
+If a product name is too outlandish, people may be less likely to buy it.
 If it invokes negative connotations, you’ve done yourself a major disservice.
+But the same is true for names that are too boring, forgettable, or too much like another common product name.

 Those are a lot of concerns to worry about and, at first, the pressure may scare your creativity away.
 But the good news is that you really don’t have to be afraid.
 Although it may sound complicated, the process of choosing a good product name isn’t really as tough as you’d think.